MediciHouse07/Learning_Records/economic_money_banking.md

 - volcker rule matched book try to stop that
 - to let bank not to expose to price risk

+## 4-2 6/7

+2023/09/17

+2023/09/17

+- gross exposure, size of balance sheet
+- net exposure, long-short
+- treynor model is only about net exposure
+- expose to price risk
+- dealer have a good access to securities and to cash
+- let other hold securities and cash

 # Lecture Week6

 ## Lec 1